I am a fifth-year Ph.D. student in the Department of Politics

 I graduated in 2010 from the University of Notre Dame with a BA in Political Science and Arabic.

 My dissertation examines the conditions under which communal worship can either promote or reduce support for democracy.
-It uses observational and experimental data from an original nationally-representative survey conducted in Lebanon as well as a variety of pre-existing sources from Lebanon, Iraq, and elsewhere.
+It uses observational and experimental data from an original nationally-representative survey conducted in Lebanon as well as a variety of other sources from Lebanon, Iraq, and elsewhere.

 My work has been published or is forthcoming in Journal of Politics, Journal of Conflict Resolution, Democratization, Middle East Law and Governance, and elsewhere.